gravitl/netmaker/README.md

 #### LICENSE

 Netmaker's source code and all artifacts in this repository are freely available.
-All versions are published under the Server Side Public License (SSPL), version 1, which can be found under the "licensing" directory: [LICENSE.txt](licensing/LICENSE.txt).
+All versions are published under the Server Side Public License (SSPL), version 1, which can be found here: [LICENSE.txt](./LICENSE.txt).

 #### CONTACT